SenSaa/HostConnection/README.md

 # HostConnection
-Server application that hosts the connection with the client for excahnging messages.
+Networking application using TCP/IP protocol.

-It is the Server element of the Server-Client duo (along with Android application "ConnectToHost").
+It is the Server element of the Server-Client duo (along with the Android application "ConnectToHost").